 James E. Ransdell

-Counsel / Washington
+Partner / Washington

 Prior to joining Cassidy Levy Kent, Mr. Ransdell served as a clerk to Judge Jane A. Restani of the U.S. Court of International Trade.
 He assisted with anti-dumping duty, countervailing duty, Section 232, and duty drawback cases concerning steel, solar, chemical, and rubber products.
 He also worked on matters before the U.S. Courts of Appeal for the Second, Ninth, and Eleventh Circuits, where Judge Restani sat by designation.
 As a researcher for professors at the Universities of Leiden and Oslo, Mr. Ransdell has assisted in advising international organizations on questions of institutional law and has written on World Trade Organization rules, such as those governing regional trade negotiations, sanitary and phytosanitary measures, and compulsory licenses.

 Mr. Ransdell received his J.D. from Washington University School of Law in St. Louis, Missouri, where he served as an Articles Editor of the Washington University Law Review and was elected to the Order of the Coif.
-While in law school, he studied abroad at Fudan University in Shanghai, and completed fellowships with the congressional office of U.S. Rep. Ted Deutch and the Legal Resources Centre in Accra, Ghana.
+While in law school, he studied abroad at Fudan University in Shanghai and completed fellowships with the congressional office of U.S. Rep. Ted Deutch and the Legal Resources Centre in Accra, Ghana.
 Thereafter, Mr. Ransdell studied international trade law and dispute settlement through an Advanced LL.M. program at Leiden University.
 He graduated first in his LL.M. class and was an Assistant Editor of the Leiden Journal of International Law.

 Government Service